spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/creating-custom-vue-components.md

 ### Thumb

-See code on GitHub: [Vue 2](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue2/src/Thumb.vue) / [Vue 3](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue3/src/Thumb.vue)
+See code on GitHub: [Vue 3](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue3/src/Thumb.vue)

 Component to display a file's thumbnail.
 If no preview for the file exists, it will attempt to display its extension.
 Also implements the [Uploader](#uploader) component to replace files.